JakeHerb/PocketDeck/README.md

 [X] Allow user to place cards on their "table"

-[ ] Create CardOnTableListener() that allows users to add cards back to the hand, flip cards over, or "burn" cards
+[X] Create CardOnTableListener() that allows users to add cards back to the hand, flip cards over, or "burn" cards

+[ ] Create ability to place cards into a specific location in the hand, moving the cards around dynamically

 [ ] Add sounds